Adult Faith Formation

 Classes are required for parents and sponsors.
 We offer classes for those who plan to have their child baptized at St. Francis of Assisi Church, as well as for parishioners who will be sponsors at another parish.
 Deacon Jim Hewson organizes these classes.
 If you wish to contact Deacon Jim, please call the office and we will put you in touch with him.
 To read more information about baptism preparation, classes, and schedule, please click baptisms.

-We offer group Bible studies in the fall and in the spring led by a trained facilitator.
-Each 6-week study focuses on one of the books, writers, or themes found in holy scripture.
+We offer group Bible studies in the fall and in the spring led by trained facilitators.
+Each study focuses on one of the books, writers, or themes found in holy scripture.
 We are pleased to offer both a Tuesday morning study and a Wednesday evening study to fit any schedule.
-Registration for our upcoming Bible study can be found at http://sfasat.org/the-bible-timeline/.

 Beyond Cana Retreat